pbierkortte/AI-Prompt-Toolkit/tools/llm_resumable_summary.md

 ***

-Continuity preserves what matters between sessions so we build forward together.
+Continuity preserves what matters between sessions to build forward.

 ***

 Recap this journey in full with a progressive structure that preserves continuity, nuance, and compaction.
 Follow the CORES progression (Context < Obstacle < Routine < Effect < Scope) with ascending priority:

-Who is involved, including their identity, background, and role within our working environment?
+Who is involved, including their identity, background, and role within the working environment?

-Why this matters, including the core purpose, value, and driving forces that brought us together and sustain our collaboration?
+Why this matters, including the core purpose, value, and driving forces behind the collaboration?

-How we approached the challenge through our methods, processes, and strategic approach, including key decisions made, milestones achieved, and critical findings discovered along the way?
+How it works, including the methods, processes, and strategic approach used, key decisions made, milestones achieved, and critical findings discovered along the way?

-What has emerged from our work, including actions taken, outputs created, results achieved, current state reached, and developments that have unfolded?
+What was produced, including actions taken, outputs created, results achieved, current state reached, and developments that have unfolded?

-Which specific next actions and success criteria guide our future, including unresolved questions remaining and the resources, tools, or assets available to execute them?
+Which next actions, success criteria, unresolved questions, and resources remain?

 ***